 The Belgian Chair introduced the government-led Roundtable approach to facilitate discussion and cooperation in exploring good practices and their wider global applicability.
 The roundtable sessions were structured around the central theme of “Migration and socio-economic development”.

 First Meeting of the Global Forum on Migration and Development

 9-11 July 2007, Brussels, Belgium

-The GFMD Belgium meeting also provided a space for consultations with the civil society to further the debate on migration and development.
-It invited the King Baudouin Foundation to organize a Civil Society Day prior to the government meeting.
-A delegation of 10 civil society representatives presented the report of the Civil Society Day at the opening session of the Government Meeting.
+True to the principle of global inclusiveness, the Brussels meeting was made up of both two days of governmental dialogue, in plenary and roundtable sessions, and a civil society day.
+It invited the King Baudouin Foundation to organize a Civil Society Day prior to the government meeting, and a delegation of 10 civil society representatives presented the report of the Civil Society Days at the opening session of the Government Meeting.

 In addition to the plenary sessions at the Summit, three roundtable sessions were organized, focusing more specifically on the themes of: a) Human Capital Development and Labour Mobility; b) Remittances and other Diaspora Resources, and c) Enhancing Policy and Institutional Coherence and Promoting Partnerships.